google/earthenterprise/docs/geedocs/docsrc/answer/portable/portableGlobeServer5_2.rst

          is 120 MB.

-      These numbers are small in comparison to the overall size of your globe when a suitable maximum resolution has been selected.
-For example, a globe that contains all of the city of Atlanta, GA, USA in 1-foot resolution requires approximately 5 GB of storage.
+      These numbers are small in comparison to the overall size of your database when a suitable maximum resolution has been selected.
+For example, a globe that contains all of the city of Atlanta, GA in 1-foot resolution requires approximately 5 GB of storage.
 Even level 7 imagery, at 120 MB, is a small percentage of the overall globe size.

-      .. rubric:: Maximum resolution
+      .. rubric:: Maximum Resolution

       The area outside of the defined polygon will be included in the globe at a lower resolution, which is defined within the **Minimum resolution to extract** field.
 Areas near the polygon may be included at a higher resolution.

-      The maximum resolution of the cut globe will be no higher than the maximum resolution of the source globe.
-For example, if the maximum resolution in the cutter is specified at 24, but the source imagery is at 18 (approximately 1-meter resolution), the cut globe will contain level 18 imagery.
+      The maximum resolution of the portable will be no higher than the maximum resolution of the source database.
+For example, if the maximum resolution in Cutter is specified at 24, but the source imagery is at 18 (approximately 1-meter resolution), the portable will contain level 18 imagery.
 You can leave this field blank to use the highest available imagery.

-      You may enter a lower number to reduce the size of your globe, by not including the highest resolution imagery.
+      You may enter a lower number to reduce the size of your portable, by not including the highest resolution imagery.

-      .. _Building_Globe:
+      .. _Cutting_Database:
-      .. rubric:: Building the globe
+      .. rubric:: Cutting the Database

       Click **Build** to start the build process.
 Depending on the size of your polygon, this can take from a few minutes to a few hours;
       likewise, file size will vary widely depending on the area selected and the desired resolution.

-      When the build is finished, a ``.glb`` file is created and a download link appears to the file's location on the Earth Server.
+      When the build is finished, a portable file is created and a download link appears to the file's location on the GEE Server.
       Save the file into the ``<portable-server-unpack-directory>/data``
-      directory with the other ``.glb`` files.
-Alternately, the globe file can be copied onto portable media like a DVD, thumb drive, or external hard drive to be delivered to users.
+      directory with the other portable files.
+Alternately, the portable file can be copied onto other media like a DVD, thumb drive, or external hard drive to be delivered to users.

-      The ``.glb`` file contains all that you need to share your portable globe — imagery, terrain, and vector assets, plus the search database.
-For this reason, it is important to retain control of your globe if it contains sensitive or proprietary information.
+      The portable file contains all that you need to share your portable map or globe — imagery, terrain, vector assets, and the search database.
+For this reason, it is important to retain control of the portable if it contains sensitive or proprietary information.

-      .. rubric:: Search tabs
+      .. rubric:: Search Tabs

-      When a globe is cut, the search tabs associated with the globe are also bundled with the globe.
-However, because search plugins in Google Earth Enterprise run within the Tomcat / Apache instance on the Earth server, most search tabs will not work in a portable globe.
+      When a database is cut, its search tabs are also bundled with the portable.
+However, because search plugins in GEE Server run within the Tomcat/Apache instance, most search tabs will not work with Portable Server.

       The Portable Server uses its own search framework that allows Python code stored on the portable machine to execute in place of the GEE plugin.

-      .. rubric:: KML files
+      .. rubric:: KML Files

       When a portable globe is cut from a source containing KML links in the Layer panel:

-      -  KML files that are stored locally on the primary Earth Server will be bundled into the portable globe.
+      -  KML files that are stored locally on GEE Server will be bundled into the portable globe.
 Only the main KML file will be copied, not any links or files that are embedded as links in the main KML file.
 The default copy is not recursive.

-      -  KML links that refer to servers other than the primary Earth Server are not copied.
+      -  KML links that refer to servers other than GEE Server are not copied.
 The layer will be visible in the client, but clicking the link will not cause any data to be displayed.
-         If access to external servers is needed, a small KML file should be stored locally on the primary Earth Server.
+         If access to external servers is needed, a small KML file should be stored locally on GEE Server.
 This KML file should contain a link to the intended external server.

-      These behaviors can be modified if the globe is built from the command line rather than from the GUI as described in the :ref:`Command line reference <Command_Line_Reference>` section.
+      These behaviors can be modified if the globe is built from the command-line rather than from the GUI as described in the :ref:`Command line reference <Command_Line_Reference>` section.

       .. rubric:: Historic Imagery